harins1122/TicketService/README.md

 # walmart-homework

 # Assumptions

-Added runtime exceptions for the following cases:
- + Attempting to reserve seats after the seat hold expired
- + The number of seats requested exceeds the total available seats
+All the assumptions have been added to the "Assumptions" file

 TicketService implementation is not thread safe or transactional.